Integralist/integralist.co.uk/content/posts/rate-limiting-at-the-cdn-edge.md

 ## Problems with Rate Limiting

-There are two key issues that we needed to address.
-The first is very specific to the needs "we" were trying to solve, and the other is a general issue...
+There are two key issues that I needed to address for my employer.
+The first is very specific to the needs we were trying to solve, and the other is a general issue...

 1. our service is public, not private.
 2. avoid overloading our internal infrastructure.

 Let's consider the first point: most exposed APIs will expect a client to provide a 'key' in order to access the API (this allows the API service to keep a track of individual clients and to ensure they aren't being overly aggressive with their requests).

+But I work for a well known online publisher, and so our customers are public users visiting our public website, which means we can't rate limit using a 'key'.

-But with a public website we can't do that.
-We don't know who our clients are, and so we can't expect them to have signed up to get a key to access our content (unless our content was sat behind a paywall, which it isn't).
+This is because we don't know who our clients are, and so we can't expect them to have signed up to get a key to access our content (unless our content was sat behind a paywall, which it isn't).

 This means we have to identify clients another way.
 The typical approach here is to identify a client by their IP address.